CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

-Note: To help you understand the detail, I was using Amazon EKS with Kubernetes version 1.5 and CoreDNS (v1.6.6-eksbuild.1) as example.
+Note: to explain the details, I used Amazon EKS with Kubernetes version 1.5 and CoreDNS (v1.6.6-eksbuild.1) as the example environment.

 What’s the problem